t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 : Stateful computing is supported on platforms hosting native programs, VMs or containers.
 Stateless computing is supported on platforms providing a "serverless computing" service (a.k.a. function-as-a-service), or on systems based on named function networking.

 Network traffic patterns:
-: Network traffic is typically high volume uplink with throttling by edge computing devices (or deferred to off-peak hours or using physical shipping); and downlink for control and software updates.
+: Network traffic is typically high volume uplink with throttling by Edge computing devices (or deferred to off-peak hours or using physical shipping); and downlink for control and software updates.

 ## Use Cases of IoT Edge Computing